nipreps/eddymotion/CONTRIBUTING.md

 The ordering of the rest of the authors follows the ordering criteria of the [zenodo file][link_zenodo], with the difference that all the authors are pulled together in a unique list (i.e., *creators* and *contributors* are treated equivalently).
-*dMRIPrep* and its community adheres to open science principles, such that a pre-print should be posted on an adequate archive service (e.g., [ArXiv](https://arxiv.org) or [BioRxiv](https://biorxiv.org)) prior publication.
+*EddyMotionCorrection* and its community adheres to open science principles, such that a pre-print should be posted on an adequate archive service (e.g., [ArXiv](https://arxiv.org) or [BioRxiv](https://biorxiv.org)) prior publication.